yixiaoer/einshard/README.md

 pip install einshard
 ```

+You need to have JAX installed by [choosing the correct installation method](https://jax.readthedocs.io/en/latest/installation.html) before installing Einshard.

 ## Usage

 For testing purpose, we initialise the JAX CPU backend with 16 devices.
 This should be run before the actual code (e.g. placed at the top of the script):